PyConPL/Book/2017/presentations/zodb_ecosystem/README.md

 1. **FileStorage** is the basic way of storing ZODB (Python) objects on the file system.
 There is also Blob storage for storing images, files and other large objects on the file system.
-2.**ZEO** is the basic client server version of the ZODB.
+2. **ZEO** is the basic client server version of the ZODB.
 ZEO clients share data from the ZEO server.
 Each participating Python application server includes a ZEO client.
 They all talk to the ZEO server.
 The ZEO server will then store the data in FileStorage and BlobStorage
 3. **RelStorage**  stores ZODB data in a relational database.
 It performs